-The faculty of the University of Oregon School of Law opposes the proposed changes to ABA Standards 206, 405, and 603 in the Committee's draft for the April 2011 meeting.
+The faculty of the Boyd School of Law, University of Nevada, Las Vegas opposes the proposed changes to ABA Standards 206, 405, and 603 in the Committee's draft for the April 2011 meeting.
 The faculty endorses and adopts the official comments in opposition to the proposed changes filed by AALS (Association of American Law Schools), AAUP (Association of American University Professors), SALT (Society of American Law Teachers), CLEA (Clinical Legal Education Association), and an informal group of past AALS presidents.
 The faculty urges the dean to take all possible steps to resist the proposed changes and to urge other law schools to do so as well.

-Dated: March 18, 2011
+Dated: March 25, 2011